-Learning how to level your lawn will help improve drainage and, more importantly, allow you to create the perfect outdoor space that is ready for spring relaxing, summer family gatherings and so you can still enjoy your garden in autumn.
+Learning how to level your lawn will help improve drainage for your grass and, more importantly, allow you to create the perfect outdoor space that is ready for spring relaxing, summer family gatherings and so you can still enjoy your garden in autumn.

 What you need to level your lawn

 Like most lawn care jobs that you do, there are a few tools you will need to help you along the way.
 Not to worry, most of these will hopefully be kicking around somewhere in your shed; it might just take some rummaging if it’s been a while!
 Before you start to level your lawn, you should check for the following tools:

 Similar to all other jobs in the garden, every home will be different, and not every lump and bump will be the same from garden to garden.
 Some lawns will only need a small amount of work to even out their surface, while others might require more effort!
 To make things easy, we have outlined our top tips on levelling out smaller bumps and larger ones separately.

 If you have some shallow dips in your lawn, these can be quick and easy to get sorted.
 You will need to add topsoil to the dipped area directly.
 It is important that you add topsoil and not compost, as compost will break down over time and leave your lawn unlevel again.
 Once you have added enough topsoil to level the dip, make sure that it is level with the rest of your soil surface.
 Depending on the size, you can use a garden fork or the back of a rake to do this.